sal55/langs/mfeatures.md

 Here, the names need to be qualified: you have to write colours.green (2), or lights.green (3).
 However the type system isn't that sophisticated, so the actual types are merely ints, and nothing stops you using colours.green or lights.green interchangeably.

-Typed enums are not used much, and actually, enums themselves are rare because I normally use the **tabledata** features next:
+Typed enums are not used much, and actually, enums themselves are rare because I normally use the **tabledata** feature next:

 ### Tabledata
- This is an unusual feature that defined sets of enums, and parallel data arrays, at the same time:
+This is an unusual feature that defines sets of enums, and parallel data arrays, at the same time:

     tabledata() []ichar colournames, []word colourvalues =
         (red,       $,      0xFF'00'00),